 Section 7 of this bill authorizes a landlord to charge a fee for the eviction of a tenant.
-[Additionally, section] Section 6 of this bill [: (1) authorizes] requires a landlord [to charge a single fee to every prospective tenant] who [intends to occupy one dwelling unit; and (2) prohibits a landlord from charging al collects from a prospective tenant any fee to apply to rent a dwelling unit to refund the fee if the landlord: (1) rents the dwelling unit to fother a different prospective [tenants who submit applications for occupancy of the same dwelling unit unless the initial application or applications, as applicable, for that dwelling unit have been denied.] tenant; and (2) does not conduct the activity for which the fee was collected.
+Section 6 of this bill requires a landlord who collects from a prospective tenant any fee to apply to rent a dwelling unit to refund the fee if the landlord: (1) rents the dwelling unit to a different prospective tenant; and (2) does not conduct the activity for which the fee was collected.
 Section 6 further prohibits a landlord from collecting an application fee, a fee to obtain a credit report or a fee to obtain a background check for a minor who is a member of the household of the prospective tenant.